nlpcl-lab/neural_drs_tensorflow/README.md

 # Neural DRS
-TensorFlow Implementation of DRS Parsing.
+TensorFlow Implementation of DRS Parsing, inspired by original implementation of Neural DRS repository [[github]](https://github.com/RikVN/Neural_DRS)
 For details, please refer Discourse Representation Theory and lines of research for DRS Parsing.
 Especially, the Parallel Meaning Bank.

 ## Usage
 Install the packages.